Learner Rights and Responsibilities

 - Connecting with your iwi.

 - Health and wellbeing.

 - Learner advocacy.

-Te Punaka Ōwheo includes Poho, a Māori learner-dedicated space on the Dunedin campus that is equipped with desks, computers, internet access and a kitchen.
-There is kai available for breakfast and we provide a cooked lunch in Poho for Māori learners every Wednesday at 12pm.
+Te Punaka Ōwheo includes Poho, which is a Māori learner-dedicated space on the Dunedin campus that is equipped with desks, computers, internet access and a kitchen.
+There is kai available for breakfast and we provide a cooked lunch in Poho for on-campus Māori learners every Wednesday at 12 pm.